Routing

 ]

-Method constructUrl, on the other hand, generates an absolute URL from the array of parameters.
-It can use the information from parameter $refUrl, which is the current URL.
+The constructUrl method, on the contrary, constructs the resulting absolute URL from the array of parameters.
+It can use information from the $refUrl parameter, which is the current URL.

 $router = new Nette\Application\Routers\RouteList;